sixtycycles/EPSS-Cisco-docs/Updating Firewalls.md

 ...
   ```

-*** This command is also very useful to see if your attempt to update the ACL has been successful. ***
+*** This command is also very useful to see if your attempt to re-apply the ACL after an update the ACL has been successful. ***

-To obtain a copy of the ACL as it exists on the interface:
+### To obtain a copy of the ACL as it exists on the interface: ###
+* Enter enabled mode
+* Then: `sho run | begin list 102` to see the running configuration starting at the ACL 102.
+  * Probably, you should copy this to a text editor before you do anything else.
+  * Another useful tool is to say ` sho access-list 102` which will show you how many times a particular rule is "hit" on the ACL.
+The caveat, is that this command does not display remarks, whereas ` sho run` does.

 ```
 telnet x.x.x.x